Ultimate Guide to Ship Financing

 Assets America® provides marine loans for coastal and inland ships that operate along the coast and in lakes, rivers, canals and other bodies of water.
 The main types of vessels include:

 There are many types of vessels that operate offshore, on the continental shelf.
 Many perform service tasks that support other vessels and structures.
-They include:
+There are several types listed below.

 These vessels handle oil-rig anchors, tow the anchors to the rig and attach the anchor to secure the rig.
 Sometimes, these vessels also act as supply transports and emergency response vessels.
 Anchor handlers have winches and open sterns to store anchors on the deck.
 The vessels also have specialized onboard machinery for handling and quickly releasing anchors.